jvineis/TARA-18S/README.md

     iu-merge-pairs ${SAMPLE}.ini --enforce-Q30-check -o ${SAMPLE} --ignore-deflines

 ####  5. This will merge your reads and create a ton of output files.
-Now you are going to want to filter out the primer sequences.
+Now you are going to want to filter out reads that don't contain the primer sequences.
 Which you can do using the script below

     #!/bin/bash#
     #SBATCH --nodes=1